Lou Henry Hoover: White House hostess

 When African American candidate Oscar Stanton De Priest was elected to Congress, Hoover initiated a meeting for tea at the White House with his wife Jessie De Priest, as was tradition for the wives of all incoming Congressmen.
 Hoover was responsible for planning the event to ensure its success.
 She arranged the scheduling so that only women she trusted would attend, and she alerted White House security that Mrs. De Priest was to be expected and not barred entry.
-The event became part of a larger debate on racial issues as southern voters protested the invitation of a Black woman.
+Hoover chose not to publicize the details of De Priest's attendance until after it occurred so as to avoid interruptions.
+The event became part of a larger debate on racial issues as Southern voters protested the invitation of a Black woman.
 It further complicated Hoover's relationship with the press, as she deemed Southern newspapers to be responsible for the criticism.
-The Hoovers would reinforce the precedent by inviting the Tuskegee Institute choir to the White House.
+The Hoovers reinforced the precedent by inviting other non-white musicians to play at the White House, including the Tuskegee Institute Choir.